Eco-tour boat gliding through a misty Sundarbans creek framed by lush green mangroves

 2. Nature’s Bounty—And Vulnerability

-Bangladesh’s seven-hundred-plus rivers, the world-length record beach and the Sundarbans mangrove labyrinth underpin its eco-brand, yet all face erosion, salinity intrusion and plastic pollution.
+Bangladesh’s seven-hundred-plus rivers, the world’s longest record beach and the Sundarbans mangrove labyrinth underpin its eco-brand, yet all face erosion, salinity intrusion and plastic pollution.
 A landmark April 2025 ban on new factories within 10 km of the Sundarbans aims to buffer that UNESCO site from industrial run-off and cyclone-carried toxins.
-During the monsoon breeding season (June–August 2025) park authorities have even suspended tourism in the core tiger reserve to reduce stress on wildlife.
+During the monsoon breeding season (June–August 2025), park authorities have even suspended tourism in the core tiger reserve to reduce stress on wildlife.

 Climate-Ready Infrastructure